pydantic/pydantic/docs/index.rst

 .. warning::

-   However be warned: immutability in python is never strict.
-If developers are determined/stupid they can always modify a so called "immutable" object
+   Immutability in python is never strict.
+If developers are determined/stupid they can always modify a so-called "immutable" object.

 .. literalinclude:: examples/mutation.py